 We can provide MS specific reagents if needed or tubes for sample collection in order to decrease sample processing time and preserve sample integrity.
 For example, glass tubes can be provided for lipidomics and tubes with beads can be provided for tissue homogenization.
 Please ask.

 - Investigators should expect to talk in person or by phone to discuss their project and expectations.

 - We will send an email outlining the agreed upon experiment specifics including sample number, processing and metabolites of interest.
 We will also send any required protocols for sample collection and an estimate of costs.
 Deviation from this plan at the time of sample drop off will significantly delay processing and will change costs for analysis.

 - Investigators will be kept informed of a timeline for when to expect data and if there are any issues that arrive.

 - After samples are process and data is analyzed we can meet with investigators to discuss experimental results and plan next steps.

 - We will provide figures and language for publications and grant submissions.

 We look forward to collaborating with you!

 Please find us online at http://www.metabolomics.pitt.edu/

-Most interactions with the HSMLC result in collaborative interactions.
+Interactions with the HSMLC are collaborative.
 As with any collaboration where there is intellectual and experimental contribution to the work performed this is best reflected as co-authorship on subsequent papers.
 This involvement is self-evident.
 Publications are also a way of acknowledging collaborations to the scientific community, which is an important aspect of grant reviews.